willfaught/paige/exampleSite/content/shortcodes/quote.md

 title = "Quote"
 +++

-Paige provides a `paige/quote` shortcode for displaying a quotation.
+The `paige/quote` shortcode displays a quotation.

 <!--more-->